 Is your company preparing to expand into France?
 During this exciting period of growth, you’ll need a talented group of employees to make the move.
 It can be a challenge to obtain the necessary work permits for all of your employees to legally work in France.
 Fortunately, a global PEO like Globalization Partners can help.

-Types of Work Permits in France
+Types of Work Visas in France

 Citizens of countries in the European Union (EU) do not need a work visa to work in France, nor do those from Switzerland or countries in the European Economic Area (EEA) including, Norway, Lichtenstein, and Iceland.
 All other employees will require permits to live and work in France.